Frequently Asked Questions

 If desired, once awarded you will need to complete a separate application and promissory note to receive a federal PLUS loan.
 Generally speaking all applications for federal PLUS or alternative loans should be submitted for certification to the Financial Aid office no later than 2 weeks prior to the semester billing due date.

 Endowed or "Named" awards are funded by the generous gifts from alumni and friends of Suffolk University Law School.
 The funds are awarded each year to students who meet the donors' designated criteria.
 Qualifications and award amounts vary.
 Students applying for financial aid are automatically considered for these funds.
-Scholarships that require a separate application will be posted when the application is available to Campus Cruiser.
+Scholarships that require a separate application will be posted when the application is available to MySuffolk.

 In addition, private non-federal, non-Suffolk scholarship information is regularly posted in the Current Outside Scholarship Opportunities section of our website.